kentik/github-workflows/docs/pipelines/guides/ktools-on-github.md

 Even though it is configured to trigger on all push events, it will only execute the job if the branch name is present in the `deployable_branches` list.

 ??? note "One size does not fits all"
-    Note that this is just a recommended workflow, you can define your own using the actions directly, this section also provides guidance to setup your own workflow.
+    Note that this is just a recommended workflow, you can define your own using the actions directly, refer to [this guide](../develop-workflow.md) for more information.

 ### Deploying Conditionally

-Usually on feature branches you don't want to deploy every single commit, but specific ones.
+Usually, on a feature branch you don't want to deploy every single commit, but specific ones.

 The pipeline supports this feature by searching your commit message for specific patterns.

-To deploy a specific commit include the string `#deploy` or `#deployour1` to your commit message, example:
+To deploy a specific commit include the string `#deploy` or `#deployour1` to your commit message, for example:

 ```
 git commit -m "testing my feature #deployour1"